 At the conclusion of major restoration efforts, and when the T&D Electric system is returned to "system normal" status, a comprehensive, territory-wide survey of the T&D system may be conducted.
-Efforts can range from a survey of just the most severely damaged circuits, to a complete survey of the 3-Phase mainline, or a complete resurvey of the entire system.
-The purpose of such efforts is to identify and record any remaining substandard conditions so that appropriate corrective actions can be initiated.
+Efforts can range from a survey of just the most severely damaged circuits, to a complete survey of the 3-Phase mainline, or a complete resurvey of the entire T&D electric system.
+The purpose of such efforts is to identify and record any remaining substandard conditions so that appropriate corrective actions can be initiated, thus minimizing future interruptions.